Invincible-51/error/README.md

   and "c_test" is for healthy skin.

-8. Use the scp command to look up the image in the host computer.
+8. Use the scp command ( as listed below ) to look up the image in the host computer.

    Windows:
 scp <nanousername>@192.168.55.1:/home/<nanousername>/jetson-inference/python/training/classification/cat.jpg C:\Users\<hostusername>\Desktop